 When KIND was founded in 2008, the vast majority of the children we served were those who had been released from government custody and placed in the care of a sponsor.
-But since 2019, KIND’s work with children in detained facilities has expanded significantly, allowing us to help more children in need of legal assistance.
+But since 2019, KIND’s work with children in detained facilities has expanded significantly, allowing us to deliver legal services to more immigrant children.

 Children arriving alone seeking safety in the United States, regardless of age, are held in government custody until an appropriate sponsor can be found to care for them while they undergo immigration proceedings.
 First, children are held in Customs and Border Protection (CBP) facilities for no more than 72 hours by law.
 They are then transferred to shelters run by the Department of Health and Human Services Office of Refugee Resettlement (ORR), which is charged with finding a sponsor for the child.

 Prior to 2019, only one of KIND’s offices worked with children in detention.
-Today, seven of KIND’s 15 field offices work with detained children at over 20 shelters across the country, serving almost 4,000 children at any given time.
+Today, nine of KIND’s 16 field offices work with detained children at over 20 shelters across the country, serving almost 4,000 children at any given time.

-KIND provides Know Your Rights (KYR) presentations to detained children about their protections under U.S. law, often using creative approaches, such as puppets, to engage kids and help them understand complex information.
+KIND provides Know Your Rights (KYR) presentations to detained children about their protections under U.S. law, which inform detained children about certain protections under U.S. law, often using creative approaches, such as puppets, to engage kids and help them understand complex information.
 The presentations cover topics such as: why kids are in ORR custody and the legal process; the role of a lawyer/how a lawyer can help them; their rights while in the shelter; and the different forms of protection/legal routes to achieving legal status in the United States.
-Often, the presentations are in Spanish, but KIND staff offer interpreters when children prefer a language other than Spanish.
+Often, the majority of presentations are in Spanish, but KIND staff offer interpreters when children prefer a language other than Spanish.
 In 2022, KIND staff gave KYRs to approximately 2,500 kids a month across the detained facilities that KIND serves.

 Julie Burnett, a KIND paralegal, gives Know Your Rights presentations to children in detained facilities.
 When asked about the importance of KIND’s detained work, Burnett said,